42nd Street–Bryant Park/Fifth Avenue station: IND Sixth Avenue Line

-Opening and early years

-The 42nd Street–Bryant Park station opened on December 15, 1940, as part of the opening of the IND Sixth Avenue Line from 47th–50th Streets–Rockefeller Center to West Fourth Street.
-The opening of the Sixth Avenue Line relieved train traffic on the Eighth Avenue Line, which was used by all IND services except for the G Brooklyn–Queens Crosstown service.
-The BB train served part of the Sixth Avenue Line's midtown section during weekday rush hours only, running local between 168th Street and 34th Street–Herald Square.
-The entirety of the midtown section was served at all times by the D and F trains.

 The administration of mayor William O'Dwyer studied the possibility of converting the IND mezzanine and the adjacent passageway to Herald Square into a parking garage in mid-1946.
 The city government examined three separate plans for a parking lot with 100 to 500 spaces.
 BOT chairman Charles P. Gross dismissed the idea as prohibitively expensive.
 In a 1951 report concerning the construction of bomb shelters in the subway system in the midst of the Cold War, the BOT proposed constructing a ramp between 40th Street and the 42nd Street–Bryant Park station.
 In 1956, a marketplace for used books was proposed for the passageway leading to the 34th Street–Herald Square station.
 By then, a gate at 40th Street blocked off access to the passageway from the 42nd Street–Bryant Park station.
 The book mart would have housed the Fourth Avenue Booksellers Association, whose members declined an offer to relocate there.

-With the completion of express tracks between West Fourth and 34th Streets in 1967, the B and D trains started running express on the Sixth Avenue Line.
-The 57th Street station opened in 1968, upon which trains to 57th Street began serving the 42nd Street station.